ajsevillano/advanced-clock/README.md

 ## Javascript Digital clock with light/dark theme selector

-A little info about your project and/ or overview that explains **what** the project is about.
-A single javascript clock written in javascript with an option to choose between a light or dark theme.
+A single 24 hours format javascript clock written in javascript with an option to choose between a light or dark theme.

 ## Motivation